KatrinaTom/Flexbox-Practice-Trillo/README.md

 Creating a git repository to practice and learn advanced CSS, especially Flexbox.
 Documenting the journey along the way to build muscle memory.

+This project was desktop first, then media queries added at the end in the _base.scss file.

 ## Project Overview

 * Practice and improve Flexbox